Printable DIY card activity adapted for seniors living with dementia.

 Get my printable greeting card files

 Would you like to skip the design part of this activity and use my printable cards for your senior or group?
-The Valentine cards along with other free dementia activity printables are available to my newsletter subscribers in my free resource library.
+The printable valentine cards along with other free dementia activity printables are available to my newsletter subscribers in my free resource library.

 Not on my email list? 😳